Just Be Available-

 The breakthrough came when I started attending a Bible Study for women who’d had abortions.
 It was through that study I realized that no matter what I’d done in the past, God saw me as forgiven.

 God saw me as a beautiful child.
 God had good plans for me.
 Plans to give me a hope and a future.

 Through personal Bible study, God pointed out the flawed people that He used for His glory.
 For example, King David was a nobody before God made Him a somebody.

 And even when David was a somebody, He committed sins that would make anybody cringe: adultery and murder just to name two.
 Yet God called David, “The apple of His eye” and “A man after His own heart.”
 Why?
-Because King David made himself available to God—to fight God’s enemies and lead God’s people.
+Because King David made himself available to God—to fight God’s enemies and lead God’s people, he was obedient to answer the call.
 To worship God no matter what anyone else thought.

-Even at the end of his life, David gave God glory for every good things that had happened to him.
+Even at the end of his life, David gave God glory for every good thing that had happened to him.

 In 2 Samuel 23:5, we read, “It is my family God has chosen!
 Yes, he has made an everlasting covenant with me.
 His agreement is eternal, final, sealed.
 He will constantly look after my safety and success.”